junkdog/tachyonfx/README.md

   safely transferred across thread boundaries.
 Note that enabling this feature requires all `Shader` implementations to be `Send`, which may impose additional constraints on custom shader implementations.
 - `std-duration`:  Uses `std::time::Duration` instead of a custom 32-bit duration type.
+- `web-time`: Enables WebAssembly compatibility by providing alternative time handling implementations.
+This allows tachyonfx to be used in browser-based WebAssembly applications where `std::time` is not available.

 ## Examples